DataDog/integrations-core/istio/README.md

        }
      ]
 ```
-The method for applying these annotations varies depending on the [Istio deployment strategy (Istioctl, Helm, Operator)][23] used.
-Consult the Istio docs for the proper method to apply these Pod Annotations.
+The method for applying these annotations varies depending on the [Istio deployment strategy (Istioctl, Helm, Operator)][22] used.
+Consult the Istio docs for the proper method to apply these pod annotations.

-These annotations reference `discovery` as the `<CONTAINER_IDENTIFIER>` in the annotations to match the default container name of the pods for the `istiod` deployment.
+These annotations reference `discovery` as the `<CONTAINER_IDENTIFIER>` to match the default container name of the pods for the `istiod` deployment.
 If your container name is different adjust accordingly.

 ##### OpenMetrics V2 vs OpenMetrics V1
 <div class="alert alert-warning">